ahmedadamji/selection_criteria/README.md

 ./plot_statistics.py KITTI_06_ff_10_20 KITTI_06_ff_20_30 KITTI_06_ff_30_40
 ```

+**Please note you need to be in the corresponding statistics folder of the localization folder of the relevant results folder to run this script**

 - - - -

 Similarly to plot the speed vs error and speed vs time relationship for each of these trajectories, this can be done by following:

-**Please note you need to be in the corresponding localization folder of the relevant results folder to run this script**

 ```
 ./plot_speed_statistics.py KITTI_06_ff_10_20
 ./plot_speed_statistics.py KITTI_06_ff_20_30
 ./plot_speed_statistics.py KITTI_06_ff_30_40
 ```

+**Please note you need to be in the corresponding localization folder of the relevant results folder to run this script**